-- Estimated Action Rate: Facebook will try to guess how likely a person is to click on an ad based on their past behavior.
-For example, if your objective is to generate traffic to your landing page, then Facebook will try to identify those prospects from your target audience that have clicked on ads similar to yours in the past and show the ad to them.
+Estimated Action Rate: Facebook will try to guess how likely a person is to click on an ad based on their past behaviour.
+For example, if your objective is to generate traffic to your landing page, then Facebook will try to identify those prospects from your target audience that have clicked on ads like yours in the past and show the ad to them.

 You can choose from four options when you bid your ads:

-- Cost per click (CPC): you pay every time someone clicks on your ad, regardless if they take any action or not.
+Cost per click (CPC): you pay every time someone clicks on your ad, regardless of if they take any action or not.

-- Cost per 1000 impressions (CPM): you pay after 1000 people have seen your ad, regardless if they clicked on it or did something else.
+Cost per 1000 impressions (CPM): you pay after 1000 people have seen your ad, regardless of if they clicked on it or did something else.

-- Cost per Action (CPA): you pay every time someone takes a specific action that you define before running your ad.
-For instance, you will pay every time people who have landed on your website through a Facebook ad will add something to their basket.
+Cost per Action (CPA): you pay every time someone takes a specific action that you define before running your ad.
+For example, every time people who have landed on your website through a Facebook ad adds something to their basket.
 Of course, you are going to need a very specific call to action to make the most out of this bid.